... or keep scrolling to find out everything you need

 You may hear some people refer to intensive driving courses as crash courses, a driving crash course or crash course driving lessons, but you won’t find us doing that.

-Step 4: Your instructor will contact you.
+Step 4: Your instructor will contact you to say hello.

 Basically, because you'll get terrific value and an awesome service.
 It takes a great deal of skill to deliver an intensive, especially one that can turn a complete beginner and into a qualified driver in just one week.